-APCOM in partnership with eight community-based organisations in Thailand are proud to launch Khormoon: Surveying LGBTQI+ situation during Covid-19 Pandemic, a community-led research that gathered 1,430 respondents.
+APCOM in partnership with eight community-based organisations in Thailand and special thanks to Mr. Rod Olete who provided his time to guide this project’s research design and methodology are proud to launch Khormoon: Surveying LGBTQI+ situation during Covid-19 Pandemic, a community-led research that gathered 1,430 respondents.

 In the Thai language ‘Khormoon’ means ‘data’.
 This peer-led initiative came from a series of conversations from community coordination started in April 2020, which APCOM co-chairs with The Poz Home Center to better support one another as we navigate through the pandemic.
 This is an initiative, supported by ViiV Healthcare, and the Solidarity Grant from the Atlantic Fellow and Equity Initiative, allows Thai community-based organisations to gather essential data from their beneficiaries about the challenges they encounter in accessing services during Covid-19, due to government measures when Thailand went into lockdown towards the end of March 2020.

 “This initiative was very much a ground-up need, and APCOM was able to support the data gathering as well as equipping our community leaders with on-line data gathering.
 We know data is important for advocacy to duty bearers, and it is powerful for the community to be able to use their own data for their own advocacy.”Somchai Phromsombut, Executive Director, The Poz Home Center, and Co-chair of the Thai LGBTQI Coalition